Kylian Mbappe injury: Striker withdraws from France national team duty | Goal.com

 But the 20-year-old then suffered another injury and had to miss PSG's match against Angers at Parc des Princes on Saturday.

-PSG head coach Thomas Tuchel insisted that Mbappe's new injury was not a recurrance of his previous injury.
+PSG head coach Thomas Tuchel insisted that Mbappe's new injury was not a recurrence of his previous injury.

 “He’s not suffered a relapse," Tuchel said last week.
 It’s a reaction between the scar and the nerve.
 I understand that it’ll take a bit of time to treat the scar.